grandrea/crosslinking-ms-tutorial/README.md

     style pbonds dashes 0

 The advantage of working in chimerax is that you may load densities at the same time, as well as take advantage of much powerful visualization options.

+Finally, AlphaFold3 came out recently.
+Let's see how crosslinking MS looks with this.
+Load the alphafold model in chimerax or in xiview.org.

+In chimerax, note the model number, and color it by local confidence

+    color bfactor palette alphafold

+Map the crosslinks with Xmas, adjusting coloring and dashes.
+What do you see?

+Is the supposed interaction area of Vpr-SAMHD1 in agreement with AlphaFold?
+Why was the protein not observed in cryo-EM?
+What about Vpr on the main complex?
+You can select individual interfaces in the xiview viewer  by typing in the protein selection box

+    SAMHD1-Cul

+and so on for the other proteins Vpr, DDB1, DCAF and Roc1.

 ### Modeling
 Disvis.
 Check out DisVis [here](https://wenmr.science.uu.nl/disvis/) or, later, download the package and run locally, from [here](https://github.com/haddocking/disvis).
 DisVis calculates the volume of the positions of the center of mass of protein B consistent with N restraints stemming from protein A. In our case, we can position the SAMHD1 CTD against Vpr with it.